gryegelundpetersen/Teknologiradar/readme.md

 This package is used for a hook that extracts VBA scripts from Excel workbooks pre-commit to ensure proper version control on these files.

 ## Deployment
 This project can be deployed to a static web server, for example Azure.
-However, it is recommended to minify the HTML, CSS, and Javascript before doing so to minimise loading times.
+However, it is recommended to minify the HTML, CSS, Javascript, and JSON before doing so to minimise loading times.
 There are numerous web-based tools (and probably also a VS Code extension) for doing this.

 ## Icon Media
 The following icons in this project use low-resolution versions from [Streamline](https://www.streamlinehq.com/icons).
 Employees at Vejle can find information about how to license the full resolution versions by searching 'piktogrammer' on the Intranet.